rubenhortas/rubenhortas.github.io/_posts/2024-09-22-git-cheatsheet.md

 Some actions will be in some IDEs and not in others, and some actions will not be implemented in any IDE.
 If our IDE does not implment the action/actions we need we will have to resort to the console (or CLI).
 It is not uncommon to have to resort to the console, especially when things go wrong.
-Since I use git a lot from the CLI, my colleagues often come to me to ask me commands or how to fix some error.
+Since I use git a lot from the CLI, my coworkers often come to me to ask me commands or how to fix some error.
 Over time I have realized that some of these questions are recurring, so I have decided to leave this resume of git commands in form of cheatsheet here.

 For me, the best source of git documentation is the official one.